• Skip to primary navigation

 Sure can.
 I don't think this soup even needs cheese, it's got a lot of flavor already but you absolutely can add to it by sprinkling some cheese on top right before serving.
 Italian cheeses work well here.
 Parmesan is commonly added to minestrone soup but an Italian cheese blend would be good too.

-Is there anything you can't change out here?
+Is there anything you can't leave out of minestrone soup?

 Is this even a recipe?
 So as loosey goosey as this recipe is starting to feel right now, there are some key elements that you won't want to change, and that are foundational to minestrone soup.
 So if you're feeling creative and you're making substitutions, try not to leave out these basics: tomatoes, broth, celery, carrots, onion.

-Browse all my soup recipes and pin your favorites for later.
+Love soup?
+Browse all my easy soup recipes and pin your favorites for later.

 Author: Angela G.